Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Air Crash Investigation/README.md

 - The application will calculate the prime numbers in more than 5 seconds.

+- Stop the app by pressing `Ctrl + C` or `Cmd + C` in the terminal, or by clicking on the 'Stop' button in the debugger panel.

-- Now, let's optimize it with GitHub Copilot
+- Now, let's use GitHub Copilot to optimize the code.

 - Open the Copilot Chat extension window.